ankit-kumar-jat/limp-dark/_posts/2018-12-05-an-exhibit-of-markdown.md

 ---
 layout: post
 title: An exhibit of Markdown
+description: write a short discription (230-255 words) for Search engines.
 subtitle: Each post also has a subtitle
 categories: markdown
 tags: [example, markdown]